gamblevore/speedie/Documentation/Speed.md

 Additionally, the Speedie version is a lot nicer to look at.
 It reads like poetry.
 The C++ version forces you to write a lot of boiler plate code.
 Many includes, a lot of name-spaces imports,  and very awkward names like `std::chrono::steady_clock::time_point` instead of Speedie's `date`.

+#### Sort Safety

+Speedie is not just faster.
+But safer!
+And handles errors better.
+And smaller code.
+And easier to write.

+The safety issue here in C++, is that if you pass a sort-comparison function that is invalid (say just returns a random number), C++'s sort actually just crashes.
+C++'s sort will crash if your code decides that: A > B,  B > C,  and C > A

+This is just not fun.
+Imagine some kid writing a sorter to sort zombies in a list of "something" (aggression?), writes the sort function wrong, and his game crashes.
+Even worse if it crashes "sometimes" like not during testing, but on release.

+Speedie's sorter will just result in badly sorted data, given a bad sorting function.
+No crash.
+Valid data.
+Just sorted equally badly to your comparison func.